CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 Like many tall women, especially an aspiring actress in the 1930's when being over 5'-7" was a distinct disadvantage, Lucy likely underreported her height.
 The tv and movie images of Lucille Ball clearly show a woman over 5'-7", who, if anything, tried to look shorter.
 You must revise your listing back up.

-richinkle says on 13/Jul/06
+richinkle said on 13/Jul/06

 I agree with you Walter completely.
 Not just about Lucille Ball's height, but also about Lucie Arnaz, whose height was indicated to be between 5'-9" and 5'-10" in a "Here's Lucy" episode with Donny Osmond.
 She's also a very talented, generous and big-hearted woman.
 She responds to her fans queries on her "Ask Lucie" website with extremely gracious, thorough and thoughtful answers.
 She also looks amazing for a woman pushing 55!

-Walter says on 24/Jun/06
+Walter said on 24/Jun/06

 Frank: